Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connect-bigquery.md

 Job creation timeout seconds is the maximum time BigQuery will wait to start the job.
 If the job doesn’t start within that time, it times out.

+Starting dbt Core v1.x, when jobs exceed their configured timeout, dbt-bigquery attempts to cancel the job.
+The cancellation call is wrapped in error handling because it's possible that the job has already completed by the time the cancellation is attempted.

 </Expandable>

 #### Run dbt python models on Google Cloud Platform